Top Interview Questions for Managers (With Answers) in 2023

 Interview questions for a management position generally fall into two categories: performance — how you approach tasks, situations and ideas; how you do something, and behavior — how you handle certain situations, like a failed project or an underperforming employee.

-Let’s look at 10 of the top manager interview questions and answers for each category.
+Let’s look at top 10 manager interview questions and answers for each category.

 Top 10 performance-based manager interview questions